 - Remove - Removes a content item from displaying in kiosk mode

-- Refresh Content - Sets whether the Refresh Timer starts after someone touches the device or is always running in the background through a users session.
+- Refresh Content - Sets whether the Refresh Timer starts after someone touches the device or is always running in the background through a user session.
 Options are After Touches and Always

 - Show Idle Timer Popup - Controls whether a dialogue box pops up when the Refresh timer goes off, asking the user if they want to continue

-- Refresh Timer - Sets the time the kiosks sits unused before the Reset destination option kicks in.
+- Refresh Timer - Sets the time the kiosks sit unused before the Reset destination option kicks in.
 This function will activate the cookies and cache settings

 - Clear cookies on reset - iOS users can disable the Cookie settings, thus maintaining the life of a cookie